CardinalNow/TerraformWorkshop/challenges/08-setupterraformenterprise/README.md

 - [Bitbucket Server](https://www.terraform.io/docs/enterprise-legacy/index.html)

 > Note: This only has to be done once for each Version Control Provider.

+> Note: You will need to update your placeholder URL to successfully connect/create your GitHub VCS root.
+Make sure you grab your authorization callback URL from GitHub as defined in Step 3 of the instructions for GitHub above.
+You may not see the menus described in Step 2.

+After this is done, you may have to go back and create your workspace if you didn't do so before you created the VCS provider.
+You can do so by navigating to the Workspaces tab at the top of the page and clicking the "New Workspace" button, choosing your GitHub VCS provider during creation.

 ### Connect Workspace